 Replacing one tooth with a dental implant is a straightforward process.
 We simply insert the implant, and after it bonds with the surrounding jawbone, we top it with a beautiful, custom-made crown.
 This option is sturdier and more natural-feeling than a fixed bridge, which is the traditional method used for single-tooth replacement.

 A traditional fixed bridge combines two dental crowns with one or more replacement teeth.
 The two crowns are attached to either side of the replacement tooth or teeth and attached to healthy teeth to provide support.
 Implant bridges are crafted in the same way, but are supported by dental implant posts at each end rather than being attached to healthy teeth.

 A partial denture is often referred to simply as a partial and it replaces a number of consecutive or nonconsecutive teeth along an arch.
 Traditionally, partials were held firmly in position by metal clasps attached to surrounding healthy teeth.
 Implant dentures are typically anchored into position using four to six implant posts.
 The number of necessary implant posts depends largely on the location and amount of missing teeth.
 We’ll use the fewest dental implant posts possible while still providing adequate support for the partial denture.

 An entire row of replacement teeth can be replaced with a full denture.
-While traditional dentures were held in place with suction between the prosthetic and the gum line, dental implants offer a more stable solution.
-Additionally, the denture itself is much lighter and more natural looking and feeling.
+While traditional dentures are held in place with suction between the prosthetic and the gum line, dental implants offer a more stable solution.
+Additionally, the denture itself is much lighter and more natural- looking and feeling.
 We typically use four to six implant posts to support a full denture.